Introductory Language Programs

 In general:

-• FR 104, ITA 104 or SPA 104 is usually the starting elementary course for most students who completed two years of high school language and/or passed a Regents examination or completed three years of the language but the course was primarily conducted in English.
+• FR 102, ITA 102 or SPA 102 is usually the starting elementary course for most students who completed two years of high school language and/or passed a Regents examination.

-• FR 151ITA 151, or SPA 151 is usually the starting course for most students who took three or more years of the language in a high school program in which the language was spoken often in class.
+• FR 151ITA 151, or SPA 151 is usually the starting course for most students who took three or more years of the language in high school.
 Students will then continue with 152, the second semester course in the sequence.

 Language Studies